braintree/framebus/README.md

 **returns**: `true` if the subscriber was successfully added, `false` otherwise

-This is essentially the same as `on`, expect it will only ever trigger once.
+This is essentially the same as `on`, except it will only ever trigger once.
 It's equivalent to using `on` and then calling `off` as soon as the callback is called.

 | Argument               | Type           | Description                                                 |
 | ---------------------- | -------------- | ----------------------------------------------------------- |